q) Provisions and contingencies

 The Company uses another SaaS based accounting software for maintaining employee records and processing the paysheets of executives and staff.
 The said accounting software is operated by a third-party software service provider.
 The ‘Independent Service Auditor's Report on a Description of the Service Organization's System and the Suitability of the Design and Operating Effectiveness of Controls' (based on the criteria for a description of a service organization's system as set forth in DC Section 200, 2018 Description Criteria for a Description of a Service Organization's System in a SOC 2 Report, in AICPA Description criteria), does not provide information on retention of audit trail (edit logs) for any direct changes made at the database level.
 However, the audit trail (edit log) feature at the application level was operating for all relevant transactions recorded in the software.

-50 Prior year comparitives
+48 Prior year comparatives

 Prior year comparatives have been regrouped / reclassified where necessary to conform with the current period / year classification.
-The impact of such restatements / regroupings is not material to standalone financial statements.
+The impact of such restatements / regroupings is not material to Standalone financial statements.

 |